 - Special Recognition Award - Presented to an individual or organization for outstanding service in a specific effort or cause that improves the quality of eye care.

-- Outstanding Humanitarian Service Award (OHSA) - This award recognizes Academy members for their contributions in charitable activities, care of the indigent and community service performed above and beyond the typical duties of an ophthalmologist
+- Outstanding Humanitarian Service Award - This award recognizes Academy members for their contributions in charitable activities, care of the indigent and community service performed above and beyond the typical duties of an ophthalmologist

 - International Blindness Prevention Award - Honors an individual who has made significant contributions to reducing blindness and/or restoring sight worldwide.

-- Outstanding Advocate Award (OAA) - This award recognizes Academy members who participate in advocacy-related efforts at either the state and/or federal level and perform advocacy functions in their capacity as an ophthalmologist.
+- Outstanding Advocate Award - This award recognizes Academy members who participate in advocacy-related efforts at either the state and/or federal level and perform advocacy functions in their capacity as an ophthalmologist.

 - Straatsma Award - Recognizes and celebrates an outstanding Program Director in ophthalmology.
 The purpose of the award is to recognize the critical role of the Program Director and to celebrate the contributions of the awardee.